shivenigma/shivenigma.github.io/_posts/2020-05-14-college-degree.md

  4. Accessibility
  5. Big-O-Notion (this should be part of #1 in my understanding)
  6. Memory management
- 7. One low level language such as C
+ 7. A low-level language such as C
  8. Software development life cycle
  9. Agile methodologies
 10. Different estimation techniques